The Intellectual Property Review: Canada

 The Federal Court issued Canada's first website-blocking order, requiring internet service providers (ISPs) to block access to websites alleged to be providing copyright-infringing content.
 The Federal Court of Appeal upheld the decision in 2021, finding that an ISP's activities are not subject to freedom of expression, since ISPs act as common carriers subject to an obligation of net neutrality.38

-The year 2020 saw several notable trademark decisions in Canada.
+Several notable trademark decisions came out in 2021 in Canada.
 The Federal Court rendered decisions involving brands in the fast food sector and the emerging cannabis market, warning of the dangers of adopting a parody mark that will depreciate the value of the goodwill of established marks.39 The Federal Court of Appeal confirmed that there is no set period during which competing marks must coexist before an adverse inference may be drawn.40 The amendments to the Trademarks Act that came into force in June 2019 have been the subject of considerable debate and discussion among practitioners.
 The courts will continue to have opportunities to consider these issues as cases that engage these new provisions make their way through the litigation process.

-1 Caroline Henrie is an associate, Adam Haller is Of Counsel, and Kristin Wall is a partner at Norton Rose Fulbright Canada LLP.
+1 Caroline Henrie is an associate and Kristin Wall is a partner at Norton Rose Fulbright Canada LLP.

 2 RSC, 1985, Chapter P-4.

 3 RSC, 1985, Chapter T-13.

 4 RSC, 1985, Chapter C-42.

 7 SC 1990, Chapter 37.

 9 Alexion Pharmaceuticals Inc. v.
 Attorney General of Canada et al., 2021 FCA 157 at para 49.
 Leave to appeal to the Supreme Court dismissed.